 Some business aspects

 However, I did not mention one particular cost: the worms!
 If you buy 1 kg of red wigglers in Guatemala, you currently pay $20.00US.
 In countries where the worm does not occur naturally and you cannot pull your "starter worms" out of the ground yourself, this initial investment is unavoidable.
 But this initial capital is always worthwhile because of the worms' reproductive capacity.
 In addition, after some time, surplus worms can be sold.
 This is also for Maria an additional source of income.
-Before we spoke, Mario told me that she just sold worms to a nearby sugar cane and a cocoa plant.
+Before we spoke, Maria told me that she just sold worms to a nearby sugar cane and a cocoa plant.

 So far, Maria has not needed to do any marketing.
 The word-of-mouth promotion works very well, so there are no costs for her in this respect.
 She only uses Instagram (@byoearth_gt) and Facebook to engage with customers and get some orders.